Southern Preparatory Academy: Academics

-Cadet life

-Band(No longer active)

-The Southern Prep Band program typically allows students to take band classes designed to improve their individual and ensemble performing skills.
-However, as of 2021, the Band program has been shut down until further notice.
-Band members have performed for parades, dedications, and civic events each year.
-Past performances by the Lyman Ward Band include participation in the Talladega 500(1980–1990), Mardis Gras(1980–1986), the National Veterans Day Parade in Birmingham, Alabama(1980–2012), the Peanut Festival in Dothan, Alabama(1980–1990), as well as several command performances for the Governor of Alabama including the 2006 Inaugural Parade.
-The Band also often performed at Christmas parades in Opelika and Alexander City.
+Junior High School (grades 7–8) are also on a year-long class schedule.

+Student Life

 Drum Corps

-The Southern Prep Drum Corps consists of 3-10 cadets led by the Drum Major, who was typically the longest participating member of the Drum Corps.
+The Southern Prep Drum Corps consists of 3-10 cadets led by the Drum Major.
 The three types of drums the Drum Corps plays include snare, bass drum, and quads.
-The Drum Corps perform with the Color Guard, the Drill Team, and sometimes the Drum Corps performs with the Sword Drill team.
-Members of the Drum Corps are awarded the Drum Corps chord, arc, and, ribbon after their first performance.
+The Drum Corps perform with the Color Guard, the Drill Team, and occasionally the Drum Corps performs with the Sword Drill team.
+The Drum Corps also performs in every parade the academy participates in, most notably the Birmingham Veterans Day parade.

 Homecoming

 Each year, Homecoming activities are held throughout the designated weekend.
 Special activities include a Homecoming Court with the crowning of the Homecoming Queen at the Friday Night Football game.

 Drill Team

 The Drill Team is open to all cadets in 9-12th grade and competes in several state and national competitions throughout the school year.
 Drill Team consists of 16 cadets and is led by two cadets, assigned as Drill Team Commander, and Deputy Drill Commander.
-The Drill Team is taught and supervised by the Commandant.
-Members of the Drill Team are Awarded the Drill Team cord, ribbon, and, arc after their first performance.